matthewstack/web-sprint-challenge-advanced-css-and-intro-js/README.md

 5. How do you access a key inside of an object inside of an array?

-        Using bracket or dot notation with an index number.
-It would look like array[i].key or array[i]['key']
+        Using bracket or dot notation.
+This would look like object.key or object['key']  You can use an index number to access a specific key -- object[1].key.